tprasadtp/ubuntu-post-install/README.md

 * This will **NOT** reset or remove repositories added by the DEB files.
 * Simulate option has no effect on this action and ppa-purge **WILL** downgrade packages if necessary.

-  > This will **NOT** remove ppas or repositories you have added manually!
+  > This will **NOT** remove PPAs or repositories you have added manually or those added while installing DEB files.

 #### All In one
-This will perform Following actions
+This will perform Following actions.
+(In the following order)
 * Update repository metadata
-* Upgrade pacakges
+* Upgrade packages
 * Add repositories
 * Add PPAs in the list file
 * Install Apps